Seasawher/mathlib4-help/docs/tactics.md

 * This tactic only works with a working internet connection, since it calls Sage using the SageCell web API at <https://sagecell.sagemath.org/>.
   Many thanks to the Sage team and organization for allowing this use.
-* This tactic assumes that the user has `python3` installed and available on the path.
+* This tactic assumes that the user has `curl` available on path.
-  (Test by opening a terminal and executing `python3 --version`.)

 Examples: